 How long does it take to open a bank account in BVI?

 The bank will need some time to analyze the application of the client and issue the acceptance letter.
 This is a process that may take a few days or as long as one month.
-In special cases, it can last even more.
+In special cases, such as the situations that may appear as a result of the ongoing 2021 restrictions, it can last even more.
 However, the application process is aided if the applicant is able to properly submit all of the application documents and the requested forms as fast as possible and as requested by the bank in order to avoid any delays.

 One of our BVI company formation agents can help answer any questions about banking matters for your offshore company in the British Virgin Islands.